saulius-lipkevicius/Transformed_GA/model/README.md

         <li><a href="#optimizer-&-learning-rate-scheduler">Optimizer & Learning Rate Scheduler</a></li>
         <li><a href="#weight-decay">Weight Decay</a></li>
       </ul>
-    <li><a href="#acknowledgements">Acknowledgements</a>

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About BERT
+TODO
+- [ ] JEI BUS LAIKO PAEKSPERMENTUOTI SU PRECISION IR SUTVARKYTI APPENDIX
+- [ ] PAKEISTI LENTELES SU GERU CSS FORMATU
+- [ ] SUDELIOTI ITALICIR BOLD SRIFTUS
+- [ ]

 2018 was a breakthrough year for NLP, multiple new models like OpenAI's Open-GTP, Google's BERT allowed researchers to fine-tune existing models to produce state-of-art performance with minimal effort.
 LSTM have became largely replaced by BERT (Bidirectional Encoder Representations from Transformers) which was released in late 2018, because of transformers property of transfer learning which scales even further with open-source new model deployed, for instance in [*HuggingFace*](https://huggingface.co).
 Generally, using a pre-trained network can be used if datasets have something in common, so instead of training the neural network from scracth, which can take up to week to train and big bill of expensive GPU, we "transfer" the learned features.
 Simply put, you use it as a starting point.
 To consider, Natural Language Processing (NLP) models for sequence classification archieve ~ 85% accuracy, therefore proteins "language" is quite the same as languages we speak so we expect decent results.

 In this project, we will be using BERT modification a Lite BERT (Albert) that incorporated parameter-reduction techniques to avoid memory limitations of available software, hence has multiple times less parameters to learn and can be trained, fine-tuned or used for inference from 2 to 3 times faster.
-However training albert is time consuming and resource expensive process hence we consider only fine-tuning existing models.
-Luckily, albert is able to archieves only slightly worse performance than BERT.
+However training Albert is time consuming and resource expensive process hence we consider only fine-tuning existing models.
+Luckily, Albert is able to archieves only slightly worse performance than BERT.
 Multiple IGEM teams have tried to apply well-established deep learning methods like CNN, LSTM to predict features of biological sequences, however those architectures have gradient flaws that especially reveal itself in long sequences.
 Lets consider why transformers have an edge over former models.

 ### Model advantages